robinsonmc/shearer-data/README.md

 (in ./new_saved_features_11_subjects).

 ## Run from raw data
-To generate the plots from the raw data (not using the saved extracted features) you can call the get_the_feature_plots function with the following flags set True:
+You can easily modify Run.py to call the get_the_feature_plots function with the following flags set True:
     - extract_metadata
     - segment_and_extract_features

 If all the flags are set true, this will run everything on the raw data.
-There is probably little need to re-extract the metadata, but it  may be useful to re-segment and re-extract features as this can be used to validate the dataset and this code could be modified to extract new features.
+There is probably little need to re-extract the metadata unless new data is added, but it  may be useful to re-segment and re-extract features as this can be used to validate the dataset.
+This code could be further modified to extract new or altered features.

 ## Example output
 ![example_output](https://github.com/user-attachments/assets/6eb72d5a-96ba-46de-ac2c-6a83f7f4f874)